Integrated catchment management across Victoria

 The Victorians Volunteering for Nature – Environmental Volunteering Plan recognises that volunteers contribute significantly to Victoria’s environment, local communities and economy and that environmental volunteer groups play a critical role in managing, protecting and improving the natural environment.
 The Victorian Government has established the plan to maintain, support and grow the environmental volunteering sector.
 Specifically providing support for the Landcare and Coastcare movements, the Victorian Landcare Program and Coastcare Victoria provide services and initiatives with the goal to strengthen community groups and networks across the State.
 Support includes funding on-ground facilitators who empower locals to act for their environment and provision of grants.
 Outside of Government, Landcare Victoria is the peak state-wide body directly representing the grassroots Landcare movement.
 Its Landcare Victoria Strategic Plan 2021-2024 outlines its vision, goals and priority activities.

 The Climate Change Act 2017 was established by the Victorian Government because climate change is identified as one of the biggest threats to the future of the State, with warmer and drier conditions projected to have negative consequences for health, infrastructure, agriculture, water, biodiversity, and alpine and coastal areas.
 The Act responds by putting in place a legislative framework to drive action to achieve a net zero emissions, climate-resilient Victorian community and economy by 2050.
 To prepare and plan for adaptation, Victoria’s Climate Change Framework and Victoria’s Climate Change Strategy are in place.
-Adaptation Action Plans will also be in place from 2022 for seven key systems of Victoria’s environment and economy.
+Adaptation Action Plans are also in place for seven key systems of Victoria’s environment and economy.

 Region-scale strategies and plans